Thank you for considering Alton School as an option for your child’s education in the UK.

 All host families are selected carefully, inspected and DBS checked.
 The care of our students is taken very seriously.
 The school works in partnership with the host family to ensure that every student has a happy and successful stay.

 Students are provided with a private furnished bedroom which includes a study desk, desk lamp and chair.
 Bed linen and towels are changed once a week.
 Students have access to the family bathroom.
 Their meals include breakfast and supper.
 Lunch will be provided by the school with the exception of weekends.
 All laundry is done within the family home.
 Students are transported safely to and from school every day.
 This will either be through the transportation provided by the school mini-bus service or through the family transporting students personally.

 The host families ensure that students are registered at their local doctors and dentists in order to ensure that all medical needs are met.

-Prior to your departure you will have completed and signed all the required forms.
+Prior to your departure from home country you will have completed and signed all the required forms.
 Please ensure that you bring all relevant paperwork.
 On arrival in the UK you will be met at the airport and escorted to your accommodation.

 Special dietary requests should have been emailed through to the host family as well as holiday plans.
 Interests and hobbies should also be discussed before arrival.

-Your host family will make the necessary travel arrangements for you come into school either by parent, public or school transport.
+Your host family will make the necessary travel arrangements for you come into school either by private car, public or school transport.

-Along with the other Sixth Form students a study room will be made available and the school regulations will be talked through on this first day.
+Along with the other Sixth Form students a study room will be made available.